Have you suffered a serious personal injury accident? Call our Dallas injury lawyers today at 214-720-6090.

 In addition, the lawyers of Montgomery Law can also help you obtain the medical treatment you need at no up-front cost to you.
 Hospitals and doctors will often refuse private insurance after a personal injury because they know that the victim’s insurance company will later deny such claims when another insurance company is ultimately liable.
 We can send what is known as a “letter of protection” to your medical provider, which guarantees payment for medical treatment from a future settlement or award.
 It will allow you to get the treatment you need now, and at no out-of-pocket cost to you.

 The potential value of any personal injury case depends on a number of factors.
-Perhaps the most important factor that will determine the value of the case is the extent of your injuries.
-An experienced Dallas personal injury attorney can evaluate the facts of your case to give you an estimate of how much your claim may be worth at absolutely no cost to you.
+Perhaps the most important factor that will determine the value of any personal injury case is the extent of your injuries and related damages.

 There several categories of damages (losses) in a personal injury lawsuit, including those for tangible loss (such as current and future medical expenses, lost wages, and property damage), intangible loss (such as pain and suffering and disfigurement) as well as the potential for punitive damages.
 It’s important to understand, though, that punitive damages are rarely awarded in Texas because most personal injury cases revolve around simple negligence rather than gross negligence or intentional acts.